loki4j/loki-logback-appender/docs/docus/docs/migration.md

 The development for version 1.2.0 was mostly concentrated around performance and memory usage.
 Let's discuss how these changes affect the configuration in `logback.xml`.

-#### Limitation for batch size in bytes added
+#### Limitation for a batch length (in bytes) added

-Previously there was no option to limit a batch size in bytes, and in case of large log messages this could lead to `grpc: received message larger than max` error from Loki followed by the drop of the whole batch.
+Previously there was no option to limit a batch size in bytes, and in case of large log messages this could lead to `grpc: received message larger than max` error from Loki followed by the drop of this entire batch.

 In 1.2.0 you can control the batch size using a new property `batchMaxBytes`: